ShoreRivers & Washington College Summer Internship

 Hours: Monday-Friday, 8:30am–4:30pm; with occasional evening and weekend work

-Housing: Green House, River & Field Campus; provided by the College
+Housing: On-campus housing will be provided by the College

 Program Requirements